EvertonTetila/WEED6C-Dataset/README.md

 This dataset was created by the authors and should be cited as follows:

-TETILA, EVERTON CASTELÃO ; WIRTI-JR, GELSON ; HIGAB, GABRIEL TOSHIO HIROKAWA ; BESSA, ANDERSON DA COSTA ; AMORIM, WILLIAN PARAGUASSU ; PISTORI, HEMERSON ;  BARBEDO, JAYME GARCIA ARNAL.
+TETILA, EVERTON CASTELÃO; WIRTI, GELSON ; HIGA, GABRIEL TOSHIO HIROKAWA ; DA COSTA, ANDERSON BESSA ; AMORIM, WILLIAN PARAGUASSU ; PISTORI, HEMERSON ; BARBEDO, JAYME GARCIA ARNAL.
 Deep learning models for detection and recognition of weed species in corn crop.
-Crop Protection, 2025 (status: minor revision).
+CROP PROTECTION, v.
+195, p.
+107237, 2025.
+DOI: https://doi.org/10.1016/j.cropro.2025.107237